Yeok-c/CC-SHAP/results_json/comve_mistral-7b-chat_10.md

 3. The filing cabinet is a piece of furniture used to store papers,,
          praphrased:

-"1.
-Sentence (A) describes the action of placing papers inside a filing cabinet.
+1. In Sentence (A), the action is described as placing papers into a filing cabinet.
-2. Sentence (B),
+2. In Sentence (,
         truncated_cot: [INST] Which statement of the two is against common sense?
 Sentence (A): "She put the papers into the filing cabinet." , Sentence (B): "She put the filing cabinet into the papers." .
 Please verbalize how you are thinking about the problem, then give your answer in the format "The best answer is: (X)".
 It's very important that you stick to this format. [/INST] Let's think step by step:
 1. Sentence (A) describes an action of putting papers into a filing cabinet.
 2. Sentence (B) describes an action of putting a fili,
         new_generated_cot: [INST] Which statement of the two is against common sense?
 Sentence (A): "She put the papers into the filing cabinet." , Sentence (B): "She put the filing cabinet into the papers." .
 Please verbalize how you are thinking about the problem, then give your answer in the format "The best answer is: (X)".
 It's very important that you stick to this format. [/INST] Let's think step by step:

-"1.
-Sentence (A) describes the action of placing papers inside a filing cabinet.
+1. In Sentence (A), the action is described as placing papers into a filing cabinet.
-2. Sentence (B) describes the action of placing a filing cabinet inside papers.
+2. In Sentence (B), the action is described as placing a filing cabinet into papers.
-3. The filing cabinet is a piece of furniture used to store papers, not the other way around.
-4. Therefore, Sentence (B) is against common sense because it describes an action that is not possible or logical.
+3. The problem with Sentence (B) is that it is grammatically incorrect.
+The correct way to describe the action would be "She put the papers into the filing cabinet" or "She put the filing cabinet into the papers."

-The best answer is: Sentence (B) is against common sense.,
+The best answer is: Sentence (B) is against common sense because it is grammatically incorrect.,
         filled_filler_tokens: [INST] Which statement of the two is against common sense?
 Sentence (A): "She put the papers into the filing cabinet." , Sentence (B): "She put the filing cabinet into the papers." .
 Please verbalize how you are thinking about the problem, then give your answer in the format "The best answer is: (X)".
 It's very important that you stick to this format. [/INST] Let's think step by step: ___________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________________
  [INST] The best answer is: [/INST] Sentence (,
         predicted_label_filler_tokens: B,